cognitedata/toolkit/CONTRIBUTING.md

 will be reviewed by the teams to ensure that nothing breaks.
 If you open a PR on these modules, the PR will be reviewed by the team owning the module.

+cdf_infield_location is an example of a team-owned module.

 ## Adding a new module

 Adding a new module consists of the following steps: